DanZylkowski/Brain-Tumor-MRI-and-Lung-and-Colon-Cancer-Histopathological-Image-Classification-with-Keras-Fastai/README.md

 ## Problem Statement

+According to the [American Cancer Society estimates](https://www.cancer.org/content/dam/cancer-org/research/cancer-facts-and-statistics/annual-cancer-facts-and-figures/2020/cancer-statistics-presentation-2020.pptx), in the year 2021 Lung and Colon cancer will account for approximately 20% of all cancer diagnoses, and approximately 30% of all cancer deaths.
+Early detection and diagnosis of cancerous tumors are the most critical factors for the successful treatment of cancer.
+A tumor is an abnormal growth or mass of cells, but not all tumors are cancerous.
+Medical imaging is one way to identify cancerous tumors, and two common medical imaging methods used are Magnetic Resonance Imaging [MRI](https://www.cancer.org/treatment/understanding-your-diagnosis/tests/mri-for-cancer.html) and [histopathology](https://en.wikipedia.org/wiki/Histopathology).
+Manually identifying the different types of cancerous tumors can be a difficult task.

 The purpose of this project is to examine the following three scenarios:
 1. If a deep learning model can be created to accurately classify brain tumor MRI images into one of four classes: glioma, meningioma, pituitary tumor, or benign.
 2. If a deep learning model can be created to accurately classify if colon tissue histopathological images are cancerous or not.
 3. If a deep learning model can be created to accurately classify lung tissue histopathological images into one of three classes: adenocarcinoma, squamous cell carcinoma, or benign.
+---

 ### Datasets used in this project
   #### Brain Tumor Classification (MRI) Images